“Why me? Why the hell does it have to be me?” Trace McKinnon stared at his boss with a touch of belligerence.

 “The princess will be here in about a month.”
 Walker stood up and held out his hand.
 “Thanks, McKinnon.
 I knew I could count on you.”
 Trace shook the outstretched hand, and Walker continued in a completely different vein.
 “So Keira wants to know, are you going to make it to your goddaughter’s first birthday party this Saturday?”

 Trace’s first real smile since he’d walked into this office spread over his face.
 “Wouldn’t miss it for the world.
 I’ve already bought her birthday present—she’ll love it.”

 Trace laughed.
 “Like you don’t?”
 He headed for the door, his mood lightened by the thought of his goddaughter, Alyssa Tracy Walker.
 He’d been blown away when his former partner asked him to be her daughter’s godfather.
 He hadn’t had to think twice about accepting.
 And Alyssa was a darling, just like her mother.
 She already had all the men in her life wrapped around her baby finger.

 “McKinnon!”
 Walker’s voice stopped him just as he was going through the door.
 “You’d better take this.”
 This was the folder that had been sitting on Walker’s desk, the one he’d referred to from time to time as he’d convinced Trace to accept the new assignment.
 Trace’s thoughts were dragged away from his goddaughter, reminding him of what he didn’t want to think about…not until he had to.
 He sighed and took the folder, tucking it under his arm.

 A princess, he thought as he walked out.
 Great.
 Just what I need.

-If you enjoyed this excerpt from McKinnon’s Royal Mission, it can be ordered from Amazon, Barnes&Noble, Ebooks, BooksAMillion, and Harlequin.
+If you enjoyed this excerpt from McKinnon’s Royal Mission, it can be ordered from Amazon, Barnes&Noble, eBooks, and BooksAMillion.